Venkatakarthik0211/Docker_Project/README.md

     cd Docker_Project
     ```

-2. **Build and Run the Docker Containers:**
+2. **Build and Run the Docker Containers on Linux:**
-    - Make sure to give permissions, execute the bash file
+    - Make sure to give permissions, execute the bash file for linux
     ```bash
     chmod +x import.sh
     ./import.sh
+    ```
+2. **Build and Run the Docker Containers:**
+    - Make sure to give permissions, execute the bash file for Windows
+    ```powershell
+    Set-ExecutionPolicy RemoteSigned  # Run as Administrator if necessary cd C:\path\to\your\script\directory
+    .\import.ps1
     ```

 3. **Access the Services:**